The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Odd Minute Enshroud

 Reaper generates three Shrouds every two minutes but only two can really be used in the two-minute burst window.
-This leaves the an extra Shroud that can be used for a few things
+This leaves an extra Shroud that can be used for a few things.

 ### Astrologian Cards